toptensoftware/mk.js/readme.md

 })
 ```

-the output will show the source file name instead of the object file:
+the output will show the source file name instead:

 ```txt
     compile: ./main.c